 The nature of the internet itself presents another difficulty for cybersquatting cases, as a plaintiff must be able to identify the party or parties that have allegedly infringed the plaintiff’s rights.
 In another Washington, DC case, the plaintiff was unable to identify the registrant of the allegedly violating domain name.
 Vizer v.
 VIZERNEWS.COM, No. 11-00864, mem. op.
 (D.D.C., Jun.
 22, 2012).
 The plaintiff therefore filed the lawsuit as an in rem action based on the location of an office of the Internet Corporation for Assigned Names and Numbers (ICANN) in Washington.
 The court dismissed the lawsuit, finding that the presence of an ICANN office nearby did not give it in rem jurisdiction over the domain name.

-The internet defamation attorneys at DiTommaso♦Lubin have decades of experience representing businesses and consumers throughout the greater Chicago area and Mid-West regions, including Illinois, Indiana, Iowa, and Wisconsin.
+The internet defamation attorneys at Lubin Austermuehle have decades of experience representing businesses and consumers throughout the greater Chicago area and Mid-West regions, including Illinois, Indiana, Iowa, and Wisconsin.
 We assist individuals and businesses who are the victims of cybersquatting, and we defend clients against allegations of cybersquatting by competitors or others.
-To schedule a confidential consultation with one of our attorneys, please contact us today online, at (630) 333-0333, or at (833) 306-4933.
+To schedule a confidential consultation with one of our attorneys, please contact us today online, at (630) 333-0333.

 Related Blog Posts: